Why is 1 Corinthians such a mixed bag of instructions that seem to contradict each other?

 Paul refutes and corrects them, saying 'but not everything is beneficial' and 'do not be mastered by anything'.
 Paul does not let his body master him, but instead, he masters his body (1 Corinthians 9:27).

 Paul says their bodies are part of Christ's body, the body of the church.
 Their body is for the Lord, and the Lord is for the body.
 Paul gives an example from Scripture to explain how they are united in Christ's body and cannot then be united with multiple partners or multiple gods.
 In the beginning, God said that when a husband and wife join together, they become one flesh (Genesis 2:24).
 Likewise, when believers join the Lord, they have one spirit.
 Paul reminds them they are temples of the Holy Spirit (1 Corinthians 6:19-20).
-You have God's Spirit in you, so honour God with your body.
+You have God's Spirit in you, so honour God with your body by being faithful to your partner.
+The morality of having one partner instead of multiple partners is the same for both same-sex and opposite-sex orientations.

 Egalitarian Reflections:

 Paul uses marriage to illustrate that just as a husband and wife become one flesh in marriage, believers and Jesus have one spirit in the body of Christ.
 Paul refers to the union of a husband and wife in marriage not to condemn same-sex relationships but to explain the union of Christ and the body of believers.
-The reference to 'one flesh' is about unity and oneness, not about marriage being solely to create children.
+The reference to 'one flesh' is about unity and oneness, not about a man and a woman creating children.
 God created human bodies with the capacity for sex to increase unity and intimacy in a couple.
-Some heterosexual activities result in children while others do not; a couple may be infertile, past menopause or childbearing age.
-Likewise, homosexual activities increase intimacy without resulting in children.
+Some heterosexual activities result in children; some heterosexual couples are infertile, past menopause or childbearing age.
+Likewise, some homosexuals may bear children; some may have intimacy that does not result in children.
 Paul is admonishing all believers, regardless of sexual orientation, to be mature and faithful to their partners.

 Likewise, the husband doesn't have authority over his own body, but the wife does (1 Corinthians 7:4).